redpanda-data/connect/docs/processors/README.md

   parts: []
 ```

-Unarchives parts of a message according to the selected archive type into
+Unarchives messages according to the selected archive format into multiple
-multiple parts.
-Supported archive types are: tar, zip, binary, lines.
+messages within a batch.
+Supported archive formats are: tar, zip, binary, lines.

-When a part is unarchived it is split into more message parts that replace the
+When a message is unarchived the new messages replaces the original message in
-original part.
-If you wish to split the archive into one message per file then
-follow this with the 'split' processor.

-Parts that are selected but fail to unarchive (invalid format) will be removed
+the batch.
+Messages that are selected but fail to unarchive (invalid format)
-from the message.
-If the message results in zero parts it is skipped entirely.
+will remain unchanged in the message batch but will be flagged as having failed.

-For the unarchivers that contain file information (tar, zip), a metadata field
+For the unarchive formats that contain file information (tar, zip), a metadata
-is added to each part called `archive_filename` with the extracted filename.
+field is added to each message called `archive_filename` with the
+extracted filename.

 [0]: ../examples/README.md